Gallstones occur in up to 20 percent of Canadian women and 10 per cent of men by the age of 60.

 …are also more susceptible to gallstones.

-How Can You Treat Gallstones?
+How Can You Help Gallstones?

 Gallstones are not always detectable; some of us may have even had gallstones in the past without realizing it.
-In most cases small gallstones require little to no treatment.
-However, if an individual starts experiencing a steady, extreme pain in the upper abdomen (this occurs with 20% of all gallstones), treatment is necessary.
+In most cases small gallstones require little to no help.
+However, if an individual starts experiencing a steady, extreme pain in the upper abdomen (this occurs with 20% of all gallstones), help is necessary.
 In fact, gallstones that cause this type of pain may need to be removed surgically.

 Surgery isn’t always the safest option; people with gallstones should try the following before going under the knife…

 • Exercise Regularly.
 Regular exercise is one of the best things you can do to address gallbladder dysfunction.
-However, if you are already experiencing gallbladder problems, than exercise alone may not be an effective treatment.
+However, if you are already experiencing gallbladder problems, than exercise alone may not be an effective method.
 Regular exercise is necessary in the prevention of gallbladder disease.

 • Clean up your diet.
 Stop eating sugars, reduce or eliminate grains and try to eliminate all fluids, but water.
 Also, try to reduce your saturated fat intake.
 Too much fat in the diet contributes to gallstones.
 But don’t eliminate fat.
 Fat is an essential nutrient. “ To prevent gallstones eat a low fat, low cholesterol, high fiber diet!” ? <— Tweet this!
 (Come on, we don’t mind!)